-Member contacts: Jerry Cross and Robbie Duncan
+Member contacts (for further advice): Jerry Cross and Robbie Duncan

 We are very lucky to have a fantastic velodrome in Manchester and opportunity to race on the track right on our doorstep.
 There are several leagues and it is also another great way to do some high intensity training sessions.
 Track racing is hugely popular following our success at the olympics so beware that there is sometimes a waiting list for track time.

 Manchester Wheelers run one off track nights for club members.
 To find out when the latest track sessions will take place keep an eye on the track section of our club forum.

 For more information on the velodrome in general visit: www.nationalcyclingcentre.com/track/

 - It’s indoors - warm, dry and no mud!

 - Improves bike handling, pedalling action and sprinting ability

 How can I ride the track?

 Taster Sessions: They supply the bikes, the helmet and the coaching.
 You will be taught the basics of safe track riding and have an hour on the track.
 You will need to book these sessions in advance.